Page Contents

 “Non-classroom credits” courses do NOT include:

-- Seminars or clinics that require a substantial classroom component
+- Seminars or clinics that require a substantial classroom component.
+Students must be in good academic standing to register for or participate in clinics

 - Foreign study programs approved by MHSL or another ABA-accredited law school.
 Students must be in good standing to register for a study-abroad program.